larslockefeer/obsidian-plugin-todo/README.md

 ### Features
 - Aggregates all outstanding TODOs in your vault and lists them in a single view
 - Split out TODOs by type ("Today", "Scheduled", "Inbox" and "Someday/Maybe")
-- Schedule a TODO for a specific date by adding a tag #YYYY-DD-MM
+- Schedule a TODO for a specific date by adding a tag
 - Mark a TODO as Someday/Maybe by adding a tag #someday
 - Complete TODOs from the list view
 - Quickly jump to the file in which a TODO is found from the list view

+### Settings
+**Date tag format**: Customise the format you use to add due dates to your tasks.
+Defaults to `#%date%`.

+**Date format**: Customise the date format.
+Uses luxon under the hood.
+See [their documentation](https://moment.github.io/luxon/#/formatting?id=table-of-tokens) for supported tokens.
+Defaults to `yyyy-MM-dd`.

 ### Screenshots
 ![](./assets/today.png)